NikolaMag99/Food-App/README.md

 # FoodApp

-Web application about food, built using Django.
+Web application about fast food, built using Django.